 - Start of the semester reminders – checklist

-- Make my course site available (visible) to students – video demo
+- Make My Course Active (visible) to students – video tutorial

 - make my course and course materials accessible